 Welcome to CLARIN-D

-Humanities and Social Sciences work with sources, which are either produced by the projects themselves, collected, or taken from archives.
-CLARIN-D is a research infrastructure that helps researchers of Humanities and Social Sciences with accessing, preparing and analysing of reserach data.
+Humanities, Cultural and Social Sciences work with sources which are either produced by the projects themselves, collected, or taken from archives.
+CLARIN-D is a research infrastructure that helps researchers of Humanities, Cultural and Social Sciences with accessing, preparing and analysing of research data.
 CLARIN-D also offers information on a wide range of topics, including teaching material, help on data management plans and other, discipline-specific support.

 Once a researcher has found interesting research data that is provided for the research community, accessing the data is the next step.
 If such research data is documented, described and archived, and thus "properly" given to the research community, it can be easily found and cited, so that research results can be reproduced, or secondary studies on existing data sets can be undertaken.